synthesio/infra-ovh-ansible-module/README.md

 You can read the documentation of every modules with `ansible-doc synthesio.ovh.$modules`

 An example for a custom template to install a dedicated server is present in `roles/ovhtemplate` folder

-## Upgrade from synthesio.ovh < 5.0.0

-Before version 5.0.0 of the collection, all tasks were in the same `synthesio.ovh.ovh` module !
-Since 5.0.0, the collection has been rewritten: it is now split into multiple modules, which is easier to maintain, enhance, debug, and more ansible collection compliant.

-If you are upgrading from 4.0.0 and earlier, please read the doc and update your playbooks !

 ## Configuration